6 reasons to see an out-of-network therapist

 1. You’re looking for a therapist with a unique skill set

 Picture your dream therapist.
-If you imagine a highly specialized approach, such as a bilingual or bicultural therapist, a therapist who is a true expert in a specific approach such as CBT, an eating disorder specialist, or a therapist who specializes in working with LGBTQ couples, consider looking outside of your insurance network.
+If you imagine a highly specialized approach, a therapist of color, an eating disorder or OCD specialist, a cognitive behavioral therapist, or a therapist who specializes in working with LGBTQ couples, consider looking outside of your insurance network.

 2. You want highly personalized services